Tamiflu Online Prescription

 - Fast response time

-What is Tamiflu?
+What is Tamiflu and how does Tamiflu work?
 Tamiflu belongs to a class of medications known as influenza neuraminidase inhibitors.
 Tamiflu is thought to attack the influenza virus that causes the flu as opposed to just masking symptoms.
 The main Tamiflu ingredient is oseltamivir, an antiviral medication.
-Tamiflu is indicated for the treatment of influenza in patients 1 year and older who have been symptomatic for no more than 2 days and for prophylaxis of influenza in patients 1 year and older.
+Tamiflu is indicated for the treatment of influenza in patients 1 year and older who have been symptomatic for no more than 2 days and for prophylaxis of influenza in patients 1 year and older which is slightly different than the indications for Xofluza.
 The efficacy of Tamiflu in people who begin therapy after 48 hours of symptoms is not known.

 Tamiflu capsules are available in 30mg, 45mg and 75mg doses.
 Tamiflu capsules are hard gelatin capsules that are light yellow or grey in color.
-Tamiflu oral suspension is formed from a white powder of 300mg oseltamivir base which is concentrated to 12mg/mL and has a tutti-frutti flavor.
 Tamiflu, when used in the treatment of influenza, is often prescribed as a twice daily medication for a period of 5 days but the regimen depends on the judgement of the prescribing medical provider.
 Patients who are renally impaired may require Tamiflu dosing adjustments.
-Oseltamivir phosphate is absorbed from the gastrointestinal tract after oral administration and is converted in by esterases in the liver to oseltamivir carboxylate.
-There is no significant effect on peak plasma concentrations if oseltamivir is taken with food.
-Resistance to oseltamivir by influenza A viruses has been observed.
+Tamiflu is absorbed from the gastrointestinal tract after oral administration and is converted in by esterases in the liver to metabolites.

 Can I Buy Tamiflu Online?

-Tamiflu (oseltamivir) is a prescription medication and, as such, one cannot simply buy Tamiflu online in the United States.
+Tamiflu is a prescription medication and, as such, one cannot simply buy Tamiflu online in the United States.
+Additionally, Tamiflu OTC is not available from pharmacies.
 Instead, one needs a prescription from a licensed medical provider before it can be dispensed by a pharmacy.
 Push Health can connect people who think they need Tamiflu pills with a licensed medical provider who can prescribe Tamiflu if it is safe and appropriate to do so.

 Tamiflu - Side Effects